amdghasemi/amdghasemi.github.io/_pages/about.md

 With extensive experience as a Research Scientist in Applied Machine Learning and Deep Learning, my expertise encompasses a broad spectrum of ML/DL domains.
 I specialize in Graph Neural Networks, Tiny ML, and Computer Vision, consistently pushing the boundaries of these innovative technologies.

 I am broadly interested in Machine Learning and Optimization.
-My current research focus is on **Graph Neural Networks**, **On-device/Tiny ML** and **Generative AI**.
+My current research focus is on **Efficient Deep Learning**, **On-device/Tiny ML**, and **Generative AI**.
 Here are the research themes that I am currently working on:

 - Tiny Graph Neural Networks
 - Efficient Training and Fine-tuning of Large Models